 Sun and other thoughts

 Machu Picchu is almost unaffected by strong winds.
-The average wind speed is less than 9.6 km/6 miles annually, and the maximum wind speed rarely exceeds 16 km/10 mph.
+The average wind speed is less than 9.6 km/h (6 mph) annually, and the maximum wind speed rarely exceeds 16 km/h (10 mph).

 Sunscreen is a must.
 Because of cloud cover, the UV index is moderate at 3 or 4 virtually every month.
 But soon, this cloud will split, allowing the sun to blaze hotter at higher elevations.
-Bring sunscreen with SPF 30 or higher, a hat, and sunglasses that shield your eyes from the sun.
+Bring sunscreen with SPF 30 or higher, a hat, and sunglasses that shield your eyes.
 Wearing long sleeves and long pants is highly advised.
 It’s crucial to use insect repellent.

 Machu Picchu can only be reached in three ways: by the Inca Trail, by the train that passes through Ollantaytambo, and by another route that passes through the hydroelectric train station, “Intiwatana.”
 About travel and cost, each provides a unique experience.
 Your choice depends on the type of experience you are looking for.